1ikeadragon/Skid.sh/README.md

 If you just want to perform recon on your target(s) it's advisable to run the `submon.sh` script.
 It will perform all the recon you need for you and contineuously monitor for new assets.
 For a mini asm-esque setup, run `asm.sh`.

-1. Add your API keys in the right places for subfinder and notify.
-1. Run the script `./recon.sh target.com || ./recon.sh -f targets.txt`

 #### SKID.SH
 1. Add your API keys in the right places.
 1. Run the script -> `./skid.sh target.com || ./skid.sh -f targets.txt`